wrightben/math/Football/README.md

 Training a player to throw at an angle between 30-43 degrees seems sensible.

 I'm not sure how fast junior or amateur football players can throw yet.
-A pitcher's arm can flow through nearly any path of motion because the fingers have excellent control of the ball.
+A baseball pitcher's arm can flow through nearly any path of motion because the fingers have excellent control of the ball.
 A football is more difficult to accelerate because of control issues.

 ### My Experience